Top three ways to reduce fat and salt in soups, sauces and ready meals

 We believe that by combining fast heating with rapid cooling, we will be able to achieve a step change in quality because of a significantly higher degree of thermal control.
 For particulate products especially, both the Steam Infusion Vaction unit and cryogenic cooler, have an uninhibited bore so that particulates can pass through undamaged.

-If you’re interested in discussing product reformulation or cryogenic cooling trials, give us a call on +44 1733 394 700 or contact us here.
+If you’re interested in discussing product reformulation or cryogenic cooling trials, give us a call on +44 1733 394 700 or get in touch via the website.